 What is mutse?

 It is a filipino dessert, or snack.
 At it’s base, it is made of a sweetened rice dough and sweetened mung bean filling.
 There are different name variations for it: buchi, muchi, moche, motsi, to name a few.
-It likens the taste and texture of fried sesame balls typically found in Chinese restaurants.
+It likens the taste of fried sesame balls typically found in Chinese restaurants.
 The variations comes from personal preferences.
 I prefer steam, less oil to grease the palette.
-The taste is made even richer with a thick sweetened coconut milk sauce, or ginataang gata.
+The taste is made even richer when paired with a thick sweetened coconut milk sauce, or ginataang gata.
 The orange color comes from powdered annatto seeds.
 There is no use of preservatives or lye water in this, except, perhaps, for the vegan butter.
 (I have not tried making my own butter, yet.)
 Fresh coconut milk, straight from fresh coconut, can definitely be used here, but I use canned because I have an easier access to it.

 Although it is easy to make, as typical of Filipino desserts, only requiring minimal of ingredients, the time required to prepare this dessert is a bit intensive.
 Thus, regardless of how many she shared this particular recipe with, most people don’t make it often, if at all.
 My mother-in-law would make trays and trays of these during fiestas, or at requests, and it will be the first to go because not only are they delicious, these are not sold ready-made at any stores here in Virginia, or in any locations our 20-year military journey took us.
 She shared this with me in the early 2000s and I have been known to make them once in a while for family and friends too, though I have not endeavored to make them in large fiesta quantity.